Palashio/libra/info/Reference Manual.md

 data_path: None (`str`)

-String representation of file path name where images are stored (default is set to none/assumption is to use current working directory)
+String that is the file path name where images are stored (default is set to none/assumption is to use current working directory)

 new_folders: True (`bool`)